Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.prefetch.md

                         else=TRUE)
             GROUP BY ExecutionTime

-        // For stdOutput with timefilters we need to group by FullPath LET timeFiltered = SELECT FilteredPath
+        // For stdOutput with timefilters we need to group by OSPath LET timeFiltered = SELECT FilteredPath
             FROM chain(
                 a = { SELECT * FROM executionTimes },